substantial/choosy/README.md

 * If the app designated as default/favorite is deleted, the user is presented with choices the next time they tap the link.
 * If an app is designated as default/favorite for a certain app type, and new app of same type is installed (such as a new Twitter client), the user is presented with choices again so they have the opportunity to select the newly installed app.

+> For testing, you can set the `CHOOSY_ALWAYS_DISPLAY_PICKER` flag in the `ChoosyGlobals.h` file to 1 - this makes sure that the UI opens every time, regardless (even if the default app is set).
+Be sure to set it back to 0 before you ship!

 ### Caching

 Currently, Choosy only checks for new data if the cache is over 24 hours old _or_ `CHOOSY_DEVELOPMENT_MODE` flag is set to 1.
 The cache period could be configurable in the future.